 National Council of La Raza (NCLR)

-First Book provides bilingual books and educational materials to the NCLR network to help improve opportunities for Hispanic and Latino children.
+First Book provides bilingual books and educational materials to the NCLR network to help improve opportunities for Latino children.

 The NHSA is the primary non-federal contributor of resources to Head Start Centers nationwide and First Book is their official distribution arm for donated books and educational materials.